|

 491. icicle

-ice resembling a pendent spear, formed by the freezing of dripping water
+ice resembling a pendent spear formed by dripping water

 492. idiosyncrasy